-A Transition to Retirement Pension in an income stream that you can commence from your SMSF if you have reached preservation age (currently age 55) and are still working.
-With a Transition to Retirement you may be able to reduce your working hours without reducing your income.
+A Transition to Retirement Pension is an income stream that you can commence from your SMSF if you have reached preservation age and are still working.
+With a Transition to Retirement, you may be able to reduce your working hours without reducing your income.
 This can be done by topping up your part-time income with a regular ‘income stream’ from your SMSF.

 Until recently, you could only access your SMSF balance once you turned 65 or retired.
-This meant it was difficult to reduce your work hours and still maintain your standard of living.
+This means it was difficult to reduce your work hours and still maintained your standard of living.
 Transition to Retirement allows you to withdraw some or all of your SMSF balance into a retirement income stream.